-In order to meet the planned deadlines and quality, during the implementation of the survey, the rate of response/submitted forms and responses of reporting units are continuously monitored every day.
-For late or missing data, reporting units are contacted by phone or via urging letters, based on detailed address books of started/undelivered reports.
-The response rate of 92.60% in 2021 is satisfactory.
+In order to meet the planned deadlines and quality, the rate of response/submitted forms and responses of reporting units are monitored daily during the implementation of the survey.
+For late or missing data, reporting units are contacted by phone or via urging letters on the basis of detailed address books of started/undelivered reports.
+The response rate of 94.53% in 2022 is satisfactory.